gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

 | Secondly, **iteration**, using a for-loop, reduces code duplication.
 | Thirdly, a **definition** block with parameters allows for code reuse via the use of arguments.

+| For star polygrams, made of a polygon and isosceles triangles see: https://www.desmos.com/calculator/hpglbai0jg

 ----

 Sequencing: steps to draw a star